How to Give a Dog a Pill

 Conversely, you can give treats to all the animals and just have the one treat “doctored” with the medication for the appropriate animal.
 If there is competition for treats, the medicated animal will feel like he needs to hurry up and eat his treat before someone else gets it.
 You’ll need to proceed with caution, though, to make sure this strategy does not result in fights and also to ensure that the other animals do not accidentally get the medicated treat.
 It works best if the animal needing the medication tends to be the treat-stealing one and not the one who lets his treats get stolen.

-Topical, liquid or other
+Topical, liquid or other dog medication preparations

 If the above ideas don’t work, it might be worth trying to get the medication made into a different formula.
 Many pills may also come in, or can be made into, a liquid form, which can be squirted into an animal’s mouth.
-Be prepared, though: Your pet might spit it out and make a huge mess.
+Be prepared, though: Your dog might spit it out and make a huge mess.

 Some medications can be made into a transdermal form, which means that it absorbs through the skin.
 This form can work very well for some medications, but it needs to be specially made so may cost a little more.
 It is important to remember to apply these meds wearing gloves because they can absorb through human skin as well.
 Similarly, some medications, like heartworm preventatives, may already come in a form that is applied on the skin.
 These can be very handy for pill-avoiding animals, but they must be applied appropriately, so follow instructions carefully.